henryperkins/docs/documentation/html_handler.py.md

 ## Summary

-This file defines the `HTMLHandler` class, which is responsible for handling HTML code.
-It provides methods to extract the structure of HTML, insert comments based on provided documentation, and validate HTML code using an external validator like 'tidy'.
-The class relies on external JavaScript scripts to perform parsing and insertion tasks, enhancing the modularity and reusability of code functionalities.
+The `html_handler.py` file is a module designed to handle tasks related to HTML code, such as structure extraction, documentation insertion, and code validation.
+It utilizes external JavaScript scripts for parsing and inserting documentation and validates HTML syntax using tools like 'tidy'.
+The main class, `HTMLHandler`, provides methods to perform these operations, facilitating the integration of automatic documentation into HTML projects.

 ## Recent Changes

+- Initial creation of the HTMLHandler class and methods.
+- Integration of external JS scripts for parsing and inserting documentation.
+- Added HTML validation using 'tidy'.

 # Code Structure